paxmarc/tailscale-dns-sync/README.md

 # tailscale-dns-sync

-A small tool to sync DNS records from your Tailscale tailnet to Route53.
+A small tool to sync DNS records from your Tailscale tailnet to Route53, if MagicDNS doesn't take your fancy.

 Will add records in the format `<device_hostname>.<target_domain>`